 - Secondly, do you need to book entire restaurant or just a portion?

 - Are you sticking to the offered food or making for special requests?

 - What are your requests for the staff?
 Set up?
 Special arrangements?
 Décor?

-- What type of entertainment do you plan on having, and what arrangements need to be made?
+- Finally, what type of entertainment do you plan on having, and what arrangements need to be made?

 Each of the items listed above can quickly add up and make for a pricier wedding day experience.
 One benefit of hosting a restaurant wedding surrounds the fact that it’s an already operating establishment that comes equipped, so you won’t have to spend extra money on furniture rentals.

-If you plan to order your wedding cake from a different vendor, be sure it’s coordinated so that there’s a place for it.
+If you plan to order your wedding cake from a different vendor, be sure it fits the theme, so that there’s a place for it.
 Some restaurants may charge a slicing fee, in which case, you may want to avoid these costs and see if they can provide a cake for you.

 Intimate weddings have so much potential.
-All it takes is a little love and a little planning, and you can successfully pull off your dream restaurant wedding.
+All it takes is a little love and a little planning, and you can successfully Plan an Intimate Restaurant Wedding.
 For additional tips, check out The Ultimate Guide to Small Weddings.